mcoulont/LeibnizProject/Markdown/physical_theories.md

 ## Presentation

-Until now, time was not taken into account: we were in a given state at a certain instant and had a range of actions at our disposal, to do in the instant.

-Not only time is modeled here, but the concept of physical theories.
+Here is proposed a formalization of the concept of physical theory, and what it is to be deterministic.

 --MATH_START--
 Throughout this page, let $T$ be the set of instants in the unfolding of time.
 If $t, t' \in T$, $t \le t'$ means that the instant $t$ is before (or simultaneous with) $t'$. \
 Let $S$ be the set of states.
 --MATH_END--

-[//]: # Rocq (8-12)

 ## Histories and events